Breast cancer treatment: Types of radiotherapy

-APBI treatments can be given as brachytherapy or external beam with a linear accelerator.
-These treatments are usually limited to women with well-defined tumors that have not spread.
-A meta-analysis of randomised trials of partial breast irradiation (PBI) vs. whole breast irradiation (WBI) as part of breast conserving therapy demonstrated a reduction in non-breast-cancer and overall mortality.
+APBI treatments can be given as brachytherapy or EBRT with a linear particle accelerator.
+These treatments are usually limited to people with well-defined tumors that have not spread.
+A meta-analysis of randomized trials of partial breast irradiation vs. whole breast irradiation as part of breast conserving therapy demonstrated a reduction in non-breast-cancer and overall mortality.

 In breast brachytherapy, the radiation source is placed inside the breast, treating the cavity from the inside out.
 There are several different devices that deliver breast brachytherapy.
 Some use a single catheter and balloon to deliver the radiation.
 Other devices utilize multiple catheters to deliver radiation.

-A study is currently underway by the National Surgical Breast and Bowel Project (NSABP) to determine whether limiting radiation therapy to only the tumor site following lumpectomy is as effective as radiating the whole breast.
+A study is currently underway by the National Surgical Breast and Bowel Project to determine whether limiting radiation therapy to only the tumor site following lumpectomy is as effective as radiating the whole breast.

 New technology has also allowed more precise delivery of radiotherapy in a portable fashion – for example in the operating theatre.
-Targeted intraoperative radiotherapy (TARGIT) is a method of delivering therapeutic radiation from within the breast using a portable X-ray generator called Intrabeam.
+Targeted intraoperative radiotherapy (TARGIT) is a method of delivering therapeutic radiation from within the breast using a portable X-ray generator.

 The TARGIT-A trial was an international randomised controlled non-inferiority phase III clinical trial led from University College London.
 28 centres in 9 countries accrued 2,232 patients to test whether TARGIT can replace the whole course of radiotherapy in selected patients.
 The TARGIT-A trial results found that the difference between the two treatments was 0.25% (95% CI -1.0 to 1.5) i.e., at most 1.5% worse or at best 1.0% better with single dose TARGIT than with standard course of several weeks of external beam radiotherapy.
-In the TARGIT-B trial, as the TARGIT technique is precisely aimed and given immediately after surgery, in theory it could be able provide a better boost dose to the tumor bed as suggested in phase II studies.
+In the TARGIT-B trial, as the TARGIT technique is precisely aimed and given immediately after surgery, in theory it could be able provide a better boost dose to the tumor bed.